 Easy to Connect, Easier to Scale

-IRN known as Invoice Reference Number is a unique number alloted by Government to tag and identify every valid e-invoice generated in India, starting from January 2020 initially to be introduced on trial basis.
+IRN known as Invoice Reference Number is a unique number alloted by Government to tag and identify every valid e-invoice generated in India, being implemented from 1st October 2020.

 The e-invoicing system has been introduced to create a standard for all e-invoices generated.
 In this article, we will be dealing with the following aspects about Invoice Reference Number (IRN) in an e-invoice:

-The Invoice Reference Number (IRN) is a unique number (also known as hash) generated by the Invoice Registration Portal (IRP) using a hash generation algorithm, under the new e-invoicing system.
-For every document such as an invoice or debit or credit note to be submitted on the GST portal/e-way bill portal, an invoice reference number shall be generated.
+The Invoice Reference Number (IRN) is a unique number (also known as hash) generated by the Invoice Registration Portal (IRP) using a hash generation algorithm, under the e-invoicing system.
+For every document such as an invoice or debit or credit note to be submitted on the Invoice Regsitration Portal, a 64 character invoice reference number shall be generated.